bikrambora/pythonWebsite/ReadMe.txt

 Created by Bikram Bora, Kim Liew and Michael Lumley

-NOTE: Internet Explorer is not fully surported Chrome is recommended

-We were facing browser caching issues on Internet Explorer.

 Instructions to rn the web site:
-1. Extract the Assignment 3 folder into in IVLE workspace
-2. Serve the home.html page
+1. Serve the home.html page
-3. Enjoy
+2. Enjoy